On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 A standard approach to getting at the equivariant homotopy type of a $G$-spectrum $X$ is to nest $X$ between two pieces, one an aggregate of information about the spectra $i_{H}^{\ast}X$ for all proper subgroups $H\subset G$, and the other a localization of $X$ at a ``purely $G$'' part.
 This is the {\em isotropy separation sequence} of $X$.

-More formally, let $\pfamily$ denote the family of proper subgroups of $G$, and $E\pfamily$ the ``classifying space'' for $\pfamily$, characterized by the property that the space of fixed points $E\pfamily^{G}$ is empty, while for any proper $H\subset G$, $E\pfamily^{H}$ is contractible.
-The space $E\pfamily$ can be constructed as the join of infinitely many copies of $G/H$ with $H$ ranging through the proper subgroups of $G$.
+More formally, let $\pfamily$ denote the family of proper subgroups of $G$, and $E\pfamily$ the ``classifying space'' for $\pfamily$, characterized up to equivariant weak equivalence by the property that the space of fixed points $E\pfamily^{G}$ is empty, while for any proper $H\subset G$, $E\pfamily^{H}$ is weakly contractible.
+For convenience we will assume that $E\pfamily$ has been chosen to be a $G$-CW complex.
+Such a model can be constructed as the join of infinitely many copies of $G/H$ with $H$ ranging through the proper subgroups of $G$.
 It can also be constructed as the unit sphere in the sum of infinitely many copies of the reduced regular representation of $G$.
-It admits an equivariant cell decomposition into cells of the form $(G/H)_{+}\wedge D^{n}$ with $H$ a proper subgroup of $G$.
-Let $\tilde E\pfamily$ be the mapping cone of $E\pfamily\to \text{pt}$, with the cone point taken as base point.
-Smashing with a $G$ spectrum $X$ gives the {\em isotropy separation sequence}
+Any $G$-CW complex $E\pfamily$ admits an equivariant cell decomposition into cells of the form $(G/H)_{+}\wedge D^{n}_{+}$ with $H$ a proper subgroup of $G$.